 "Regardless, it is a fact that has presented itself to us."

-It was rare for political officers to confide in the officers they supervised.
+It was rare for zampoliti to confide in the officers they supervised.
 But in this case, Lieutenant Mikhailo Yozmiv had neared the breaking point.
 Zoburyev leaned forward.

 "You cannot be—"